 NDU must be selected as the first choice university during JAMB registration to be eligible for the Post UTME screening.

-Candidates must possess a minimum of five (5) credit passes in relevant subjects, including English Language and Mathematics.
+Candidates must possess a minimum of five (5) credit passes in relevant subjects, including English language and mathematics.

 Candidates must be at least 16 years of age by the time of admission.

-The general cut off mark is set at 160; specific competitive courses require higher scores for Admission consideration.
+The general cut off mark is set at 160; specific competitive courses require higher scores for admission consideration.

 Only candidates who meet the cut off mark will be eligible to take part in the Post UTME screening